 The second measure of STC includes "community-based projects" which are implemented through the Community Based Organisations (CBOs).
 This measure aims at economically integrating marginalised young adults in remote areas.
-This is tation of the projects to ensure transparency and accountability within the community.
+This is achieved by implementing supported income-generating projects that are identified based on the communities' needs and priorities.
+The role of the CBOs is to facilitate the decision on the income-generating projects and follow-up the implementation of the projects to ensure transparency and accountability within the community.
 The STC approach also takes the personal interests and talents of the students into account.
-It provides individualised instruction and tutoring schemes in order to strengthen their self-esteem and self-confidence which is often low due to previous school failures and dropouts. achieved by implementing supported income-generating projects that are identified based on the communities' needs and priorities.
-The role of the CBOs is to facilitate the decision on the income-generating projects and follow-up the implemen- The STC measures are being aligned, in close consultation with the private sector companies, to the needed specialisations in the labour market.
+It provides individualised instruction and tutoring schemes in order to strengthen their self-esteem and self-confidence which is often low due to previous school failures and dropouts.
+The STC measures are being aligned, in close consultation with the private sector companies, to the needed specialisations in the labour market.
 By bridging the gap between the vocational training and education content and the actual requirements of the private sector, the STC works on ensuring a steady inclusion of underprivileged Palestinian youth to have long-term employment and better living standards.
 In response to soaring food commodity prices in the Palestinian Territories as a consequence of the war in Ukraine, additional short-term qualification measures are being implemented to strengthen food security.
-These measures aim to increase self-sufficiency and productivity in food production in the West Bank and Gaza.
-Carpentry short-term course targeting youth in marginalised areas in the West Bank - 40% of the traced graduates of the STCs got employed within 6 months after graduation. - Responding to the high demand, chambers, associations, and NGOs are currently prepararing the sustainable continuiation of the STCs without direct support of GIZ.
-Achievements - The programme supports 31 Private Sector Organisations (PSOs) and 10 ACommunity-Based Organisations (CBOs) in the West Bank and Gaza. - 3.175 trainees, of which 47% were female, have successfully completed labour-market oriented STCs.
-Published by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH Registered offices Bonn and Eschborn, Germany Sadie O'Mahoney | Head of MJO Programme GIZ Programme House (1) for Development Cooperation Al Bireh/Palestinian Territories T+972 2 241 4064/5 sadie.omahoney@giz.de www.giz.de/en/worldwide Photo credits GIZ PS/MJO I Programme Text GIZ PS/ MJO I Programme GIZ is responsible for the content of this publication.
+These measures are aimed at increasing self-sufficiency and the productivity of food production in the West Bank.
+Achievements - The programme supports 31 Private Sector Organisations (PSOs) and 12 Community-Based Organisations (CBOs) in the West Bank and Gaza. - 3.175 trainees, of which 48% were female, have successfully completed labour-market oriented STCs.
+Carpentry short-term course targeting youth in marginalised areas in the West Bank - 40% of the traced graduates of the STCs got employed within 6 months after graduation. - 579 trainees, of which 57% were female, have successfully completed food security measures in the West Bank. - Responding to the high demand, chambers, associations, and NGOs are currently preparing the sustainable continuation of the STCs without direct support of GIZ.
+Published by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH Registered offices Bonn and Eschborn, Germany Sadie O'Mahoney | Head of MJO Programme GIZ Programme House (1) for Development Cooperation Al Bireh/Palestinian Territories T +972 2 241 4064/5 sadie.omahoney@giz.de www.giz.de/en/worldwide Photo credits GIZ PS/MJO I Programme Text GIZ PS/ MJO I Programme GIZ is responsible for the content of this publication.

-On behalf of Federal Ministry for Economic Cooperation and Development (BMZ)
+On behalf of Federal Ministry for Economic Cooperation and Development (BMZ) As of June 2024